sqreen/devise_sqreener/README.md

 ## Get your API token

 For the automatic sqreening to work you need to provide [your Sqreen API token](https://my.sqreen.io) in your Devise configuration, `config/initializers/devise.rb`.
-You might need to create an account on Sqreen—and once you do you can choose between the 14-day free trial for the full product; if you just want to get straight to the API, however, create a new API Sandbox instead.
+You might need to create an account on Sqreen—and once you do you can choose between the 14-day free trial for the full product and the forever-free API Sandbox; if you just want to get straight to the API, choose the API Sandbox.
 The API Sandboxes are free forever, albeit rate-limited and with a limited number of requests per month.
-That will do for our purposes nicely.
+That will do for our current purposes nicely.

-Anyway, we're not going to advocate for just leaving service credentials in your code, did you?
+Now, to put that API key to use.
+We're not going to advocate for just leaving your API credentials in your code.
 Ha, of course not.
 No, we're going to pass it in as an environment variable.
 So add the following *_verbatim_* to the bottom of your Devise configuration.

 ```ruby
 Devise.setup do |config|